 Here's the thing, I'm not new to the one-pan oven roasted chicken dinner idea.
 I love roasting whole chickens in the oven and I do it all the time.
 Mostly though, I keep it simple.
 A little butter, a little salt, maybe some lemons.
 Simple.

 This time I decided to go bold and be a little daring by using KC Masterpieces new Fiery Habanero Honey Barbecue Sauce.
 Real habanero heat, perfectly balanced with honey.
-The results were out-of-this-world.
+However, feel free to use any BBQ sauce of your liking.
+The results will be out-of-this-world!